 And here’s where the trash compactor comes through again.
 It can squeeze water from whatever the crew throws away.

-With NASA planning to set up a permanent human presence in deep space and ultimately get humans on Mars, there will be a larger reliance on launch coordination, life and power systems and resource efficiency — all of which Raytheon Technologies businesses are working on the foundational stages of right now.
+With NASA planning to set up a permanent human presence in deep space and ultimately get humans on Mars, there will be a larger reliance on launch coordination, life and power systems and resource efficiency.
+Raytheon Technologies businesses are pushing ahead on all those initiatives.

 “Part of our job right now at Collins is to develop a lot of these early stage technologies, like the space trash compactor, because ultimately we need to discover and develop transformative technologies that'll enable that Mars mission,” said Macleod.